AVAuco/ssd_people/README.md

 Citation
 ------
-If you find useful these detectors, please, consider citing the following paper:
+If you find these models useful, please consider citing the following paper:
 ```
 @inproceedings{marin19cvpr,
   author    = {Mar\'in-Jim\'enez, Manuel J. and Kalogeiton, Vicky and Medina-Su\'arez, Pablo and and Zisserman, Andrew},